Ailie Gale: Nanchang, Jiangxi: 1908–21

-Tunki, Anhwei: 1923–27
+Tunxi, Anhui: 1923–27

-After returning home to complete postgraduate medical courses at Columbia Medical College, the Gale family again arrived in China in the Tunki area in 1923 with three male nurses trained by Gale in Nanchang.
+After returning home to complete postgraduate medical courses at Columbia Medical College, the Gale family again arrived in China in the Tunxi area in 1923 with three male nurses trained by Gale in Nanchang.
 The Board had commissioned Rev. Gale to continue evangelical work and Dr. Gale to take over medical work.

-Gale's time in Tunki was characterized by two major complications: lack of funding and rising anti-foreign sentiment in China.
+Gale's time in Tunxi was characterized by two major complications: lack of funding and rising anti-foreign sentiment in China.
 By the 1920s, post-WWI disillusionment, as well as financially stressed Protestant churches, had contributed to the loss of interest in missionary work.
-As a result, funding from Methodist Episcopal Church Board became scarce, even threatening to force the Gales to leave their missionary post in Tunki altogether.
-However, Gale took advantage of the increasingly important relationship she had with supporters in the home field and was able to continue medical work, including building the Tunki General Hospital, relying solely upon monetary donations and gifts.
+As a result, funding from Methodist Episcopal Church Board became scarce, even threatening to force the Gales to leave their missionary post in Tunxi altogether.
+However, Gale took advantage of the increasingly important relationship she had with supporters in the home field and was able to continue medical work, including building the Tunxi General Hospital, relying solely upon monetary donations and gifts.
 Her letters became even more emphatic in relating how vital these gifts were as well as the gratitude of Chinese patients.
 She also raised money from local Chinese contributions and medical fees to wealthier patients.

 The rise of anti-imperialist and anti-Christian sentiment and protests as a result of the growing Chinese Nationalist Movement antagonized the relationship between missionaries, seen by many as representatives of Western domination, and the local Chinese population.
 However, Gale was able to evade attack because of her connections with a local government school, hiring graduates as nurses and befriending Buddhist teachers and students there.
-This relationship extended military protection over the Tunki Hospital, where Gale treated both Southern and Northern soldiers.
-Gale had the full support of Tunki officials, receiving a Merit Board from military officials, soldiers, and the police commissioner as they asked the Gales to remain in Tunki.
+This relationship extended military protection over the Tunxi Hospital, where Gale treated both Southern and Northern soldiers.
+Gale had the full support of Tunxi officials, receiving a Merit Board from military officials, soldiers, and the police commissioner as they asked the Gales to remain in Tunxi.

 Gale ran a self-directed and self-administered public health campaign starting in 1925 with malaria as its main target issue.
 Putting a spin on the nationalist "kill the Japs" pamphlets widely distributed by students at the time, Gale and her nurses handed out "kill the fly" pamphlets.
 The campaign culminated in a week of public health in May 1926 with health parades of school children, nurses, and religious workers carrying banners and Chinese national flags, sanitation lectures held by hospital representatives, and musical entertainment.
-It was widely popular among Tunki residents, and attendants included the police force and members of the Chamber of Commerce.
-The campaign was seen as a great success, both educating and encouraging enthusiasm among the Tunki population.
-Afterwards, wire screen covers were manufactured by the Tunki population and widely used in candy and fruit shops as protection against mosquitoes.
+It was widely popular among Tunxi residents, and attendants included the police force and members of the Chamber of Commerce.
+The campaign was seen as a great success, both educating and encouraging enthusiasm among the Tunxi population.
+Afterwards, wire screen covers were manufactured by the Tunxi population and widely used in candy and fruit shops as protection against mosquitoes.